 So, now on to this week’s recipe!
 Fudgy Brownie Cake Balls.
 This past summer I picked up this fun Nordicware cake pop pan at Target.
 I’d been eyeing it for a while and decided to splurge.
 It’s about $15.
-But since I don’t really like the regular cake pops that are so popular these days with the cake mix and frosting, I wanted something that would give me a similar treat without those ingredients.
-(By the way, I’ve read on the Nordicware Facebook page that they are coming out with a cookbook for more pop recipes!
-That’s the one downside to this pan–I don’t think you can use a regular cake mix recipe.)
+But I don’t really like the regular cake pops with the cake mix and frosting, that are so popular these days.
+I wanted something that would give me a similar treat without those ingredients.

 - ¾ semi-sweet chocolate chips